sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

 Read the [secrets reference](https://docs.sensu.io/sensu-go/latest/operations/manage-secrets/secrets/) and [Use Env for secrets management](../../../operations/manage-secrets/secrets-management/#use-env-for-secrets-management) for details.
 {{% /notice %}}

-## Create overrides
+## Create configuration overrides

 Sensu has default settings and limits for certain configuration attributes, like the default log level.
 Depending on your environment and preferences, you may want to create overrides for these Sensu-specific defaults and limits.

-You can create overrides in several ways:
+You can create configuration overrides in several ways:

 - Command line configuration flag arguments for `sensu-backend start`.
 - Environment variables in `/etc/default/sensu-backend` (Debian/Ubuntu) or `/etc/sysconfig/sensu-backend` (RHEL/CentOS).